websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/post-upgrade-considerations.md

 If there aren't any such messages, all of your images should now be in your File Store.
 You can preview your Web Content articles to verify the images.

-### Account for Deprecations and Features in Maintenance Mode
+## Account for Deprecations and Features in Maintenance Mode

 If you haven't done so already, review the [deprecations and features in maintenance mode](../reference/maintenance-mode-and-deprecations-in-7-3.md) and plan for handling how they affect your Liferay instance.

-### Remove Obsolete Data
+## Remove Obsolete Data

 If you're done using data that's unnecessary and useless, you can remove it.
-Here are two common obsolete data types and tools for removing them.
+Here are two common obsolete data situations and tools for removing the data.

 * Data from obsolete Liferay apps or modules.
 The [Data Cleanup](../reference/data-cleanup.md) tool removes it.